chavakula/gocross/README.md

 You are ready to cross compile!

 **Note:**
-Since we are build this image for mutiple architectures & Platforms build time for this docker image is on a higher side.
+Since we are building this image for mutiple architectures & Platforms build time for this docker image is on a higher side.